emma-community/terraform-provider-emma/docs/resources/vm.md

 ### Optional

 - `accelerator_type_id` (String) GPU accelerator type ID for the virtual machine.
-Use the `emma_accelerator_type` data source to look up available types.
+Use the `emma_accelerator_types` data source to list available types and pick an id.
 Must be specified together with `accelerators`.
 Changing this value will recreate the virtual machine.
 - `accelerators` (Number) Number of GPU accelerators.
 Must be specified together with `accelerator_type_id`.
 Changing this value will recreate the virtual machine.
 - `ip_addressing` (String) IP addressing mode, available values: ipv4 or dual-stack
 - `private_ip` (String) Private IP address within the subnetwork range